alphagov/notifications-admin/docs/index.md

 where:

 * `status` is the the status of the notification; this can be `sending`, `delivered`, or `failed`
+* `to` is the phone number or email address
 * `template_type` is `sms` or `email`
-* `sent_at` is the full timestamp, in UTC, at which the notification was sent
+* `sent_at` is the full timestamp, in Coordinated Universal Time (UTC), at which the notification was sent
+* `message` is the content of message
 * `job_id` is the unique identifier for the process of sending and retreiving one or more notifications
-* `message` is the content of message
 * `sender` may be the provider

 The above fields are populated once the message has been processed; initially you get back the [response](#coderesponse) indicated above.